Are you dipping through the thousands of posts asking you to support the immune system, and unsure what that means in the era of COVID?

 Hey, welcome to functional nutrition.
 I’m learning for kids.
-I’m your host, right?
-So today’s challenge was to talk about the elephant in the room or the elephant in the universe right now, supporting the immune system.
+I’m your host, Vaish So today’s challenge was to talk about the elephant in the room or the elephant in the universe right now, supporting the immune system.
 What does this actually mean?
 It sounds like a lot of food to a lot of people.
-And you’re not alone, if you think so.
+And you’re not alone if you think so.
 So my challenge today was to see how best I could bring this deal without actually going into immunology, which I don’t want to do.
 Supporting the immune system one on one.

 A healthy well functioning immune system is a defense mechanism against pathogens, bad guys.
 It is also an intelligent defense in that it does not attack self, it doesn’t attack the food that you eat.
 It also doesn’t attack good bacteria.
 Good guys.
 So there’s identification and memory going on in a healthy immune system.

-We know that immune system is immature in babies, and it starts decreasing in response in seniors as well.
+We know that the immune system is immature in babies, and it starts decreasing in response in seniors as well.
 It is highly dependent on adequate nutrition.
 And this is the entire idea of this short episode.
 The actual immune response itself can sometimes be damaging in that it generates reactive oxygen species.
 The whole idea of this is to damage viruses and bacteria Of course, but this can also be damaging to our body cells.
 Nutritionally the immune system can be impacted by protein malnutrition.
 Also, micronutrient deficiencies like vitamins A, D, C, E, zinc, selenium, iron, and so on.
-Okay, what what else can impact the immune system?
-We know there’s research that probiotic bacteria in the colon are known to enhance immune function, as is the health of the gut of the gut associated lymphatic tissue, it’s called called, because of its close proximity to microbes.
+Okay, what else can impact the immune system?
+We know there’s research that probiotic bacteria in the colon are known to enhance immune function, as is the health of the gut of the gut-associated lymphatic tissue, it’s called, because of its close proximity to microbes.

 Everything from your saliva to the acidity of your stomach, to the integrity of the epithelial lining in your gut, is an actual physical barrier against the outside against the entry of microbes from the outside to the inside.
 So what does this mean?
 My analogy here is that if you had a fortress built in had a small hole in the wall, allowing your enemies to come in boosting your immunity by increasing the number of soldiers throughout isn’t the best idea.
 Functional nutrition starts by bridging the gap by fixing this hole in the wall first.
 Now, a lot of this can be found in immunology textbooks.